openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

   - Go to Control Panel\All Control Panel Items\Device Manager\Ports\ and look for USB Serial Port COMXX.
 If you have multiple and unsure of which is the port you need: Make note of existing ports.
 Unplug the cable from the Explorer board.
 Notice which port disappears. this is the port you are looking for.
   - Open PuTTY, change from SSH to Serial.
 It normally defaults to COM1 and speed of 9600.
 Change the COM number to the number you found when you plugged into the Explorer board.
 Change the speed (baud rate) to 115200.
   - Once you've made those changes, Click on OPEN at the bottom of your Putty configuration window.
-  - The PUTTY window will open and only show a cursor box.
+  - Continue with the All platforms section below.

 ### If you're using a Mac for console:
   - Open a terminal window and type `sudo screen /dev/tty.usbserial-* 115200` If necessary, replace the '*' with your Edison UART serial number, obtained using lsusb.

 ### All platforms:
   - Once the screen comes up, press enter a few times to wake things up.
 This will give you a "console" view of what is happening on your Edison.
   - Now you will see a login prompt for the edison on the console screen.
-Login using the username "root" and no password.
+Login using the username "root" (all lowercase) and no password.
 This will have us ready to reboot from the command line when we are ready.

 ## Flashing image onto the Edison